4142 BUSINESS PLAN

 3. Multiple exit paths

-Spin-outs can be sold independently, Squidgy valuable as standalone SaaS, platform acquisition by larger player, or hold portfolio and collect licensing.
+Spin-outs can be sold independently, Squidgy valuable as standalone SaaS (eg HighLevel), platform acquisition by larger player, or hold portfolio and collect licensing.

 4. SEIS eligible